Oxsomi/core3/docs/graphics_api.md

 Even though Metal doesn't need transitions, they're still required to allow DirectX and Vulkan support.
 More importantly; transitions allow OxC3 to know which resources are required for the command list to be executed.
 It uses this to keep the resources alive until the command list was executed on the device.

+For some types such as a Sampler, these transitions are required, even though the underlying API might not support the transitions for these types.
+In this case it signifies that the scope needs this resource to be active, to ensure it doesn't get deleted while in flight.
+It also ensures that the graphics API implementation doesn't evict it in an attempt to save memory (irrelevant to samplers though).

 *It is important to limit how many transitions are called, since this requires extra data and processing.
 Batching them and making sure you need them as less as possible is good practice.*

 ```c